Towards multi-messenger observations of core-collapse supernovae harbouring choked jets: UV and optical emission in shock breakout flares from hydrogen-dominated stellar envelopes

-The first electromagnetic emission escaping an exploding star emerges as a fast shock-breakout flare, with a spectrum peaking in the UV and X-ray bands.
+The first electromagnetic emission escaping an exploding star emerges as a fast shock-breakout flare, with a spectrum that peaks in the UV and X-ray bands.
 After the breakout, the stellar envelope expands and cools.
-As the photosphere penetrates into the outer shells of the envelope, the adiabatically cooled radiation stored within the envelope escapes, leading to early UV/O emission over a time scale of days.
-Several analytic and numerical solutions have been developed that are capable to model the emission at early times, i.e., $<3$ hours post explosion (e.g., \citealt{ns10,swk13}), as well as at later times (days after the explosion) \citep{rw11}.
+As the photosphere penetrates the outer shells of the envelope, the adiabatically cooled radiation stored within the envelope escapes and leads to early UV and optical emission over a timescale of days.
+Several analytic and numerical solutions have been developed that are capable to model the emission at early times, that is, $<3$ hours post explosion (e.g. \citealt{ns10,swk13}) and at later times (days after the explosion) \citep{rw11}.

-RSG, BSG, and WR stars differ greatly in their UV peaks, making early UV observations a strong discriminator among progenitor classes (see Figure~1 in \citealt{Ganot2016}).
-Since in this work we focus on choked jets, we limit the discussion here to RSGs and BSGs, both characterized by Hydrogen (H)-dominated envelopes; WR stars with a He- or C/O dominated envelopes, instead, lose their Hydrogen envelope allowing the jet to break out through the star (see Sec.~\ref{sec:introduction}).
-In the present work, we adopt as a model describing the UV/O cooling signal produced after the explosion the one developed by \cite{waxman2007}, whose description is provided in the next Section.
+The RSG, BSG, and WR stars differ greatly in their UV peaks.
+Early UV observations are therefore a strong discriminator among progenitor classes (see Figure~1 in \citealt{Ganot2016}).
+We focus on choked jets here and therefore limit the discussion to RSGs and BSGs, which are both characterised by H-dominated envelopes.
+WR stars with He- or carbon- or oxygen-dominated envelopes instead lose their H envelope, allowing the jet to break out (see Section~\ref{sec:introduction}).
+We modelled UV and optical cooling after the explosion following \cite{waxman2007}, which we describe in the following.